How to calm aggression in nursing patients: Tips for successful de-escalation

 Transition phase

-Aggressive behavior such as loud speaking or defensive gestures occur.
+Aggressive behaviors such as loud speaking or defensive gestures occur.

 Elegant Tip Section